kulsuri/url-shortener/README.md

 ```
 - URL:
 ```
-localhost:5000/ghpzy
+localhost:5000/25t52
 ```
-- Response: redirected to the the original URL (www.helloworld.com) / returned the contents of the original URL
+- Response: redirected to the the original URL (http://babylonhealth.com) / returned the contents of the original URL

-# View Database - GET Request
+# View SQLite Database - GET Request
 - Request type:
 ```
 GET